After Goldman's oil burned, banks face day of reckoning on commodities

-NEW YORK, Sept 11 On a sunny summer morning last month, a quiet Sacramento suburb was suddenly shaken by an explosion at the Elk Grove refinery, a small industrial plant that produces asphalt.
+NEW YORK On a sunny summer morning last month, a quiet Sacramento suburb was suddenly shaken by an explosion at the Elk Grove refinery, a small industrial plant that produces asphalt.

 Local firefighters rushed to battle the blaze, which was generating a "substantial" plume of black smoke and alarming local residents living just a few hundred feet away.
 A number of them called 911 to report the incident, said Consumnes Fire Department Deputy Chief John Michelini.